flanagan-lab/flanagan-lab.github.io/_pages/about.md

 <b>Lab news</b>

+October 2023: Coley won the School of Biological Science's Best Paper Award and the Senior Demonstrator award at the Annual Biology Conference.
+Congratulations, Coley!

 October 2023: Fleur van Eyndhoven's masters research was published in _The Royal Society Open Science_, titled ["High rates of male courtship in a female-ornamented pipefish"](https://royalsocietypublishing.org/doi/10.1098/rsos.231428).
 It is open access so everyone can take a look!

 October 2023: Sarah has received a small grant from the University of Canterbury Biosecurity Innovations research cluster to fund research on penguin ticks in collaboration with [Chris Niebuhr at Manaaki Whenua - Landcare Research](https://www.landcareresearch.co.nz/about-us/our-people/chris-niebuhr).